aeternity/protocol/channels/OFF-CHAIN.md

 will still wait until the transaction is seen inside a microblock.
 This will mean that the transaction has been gossiped, picked up from the mempool and accepted by a miner.

-Note that high-value transactions will still need to wait for a number of keyblocks, to guard against forks reorganizing the chain, but a microblock confirmation offers at least a receipt of that the transaction was initially accepted.
+Note that high-value transactions should wait for a number of keyblocks in order to guard against forks reorganizing the chain, but a microblock confirmation offers at least a receipt of that the transaction was initially accepted.